Investment Calculator

 Basic Formula

-The fundamental formula for calculating the future value of a single lump-sum investment:
+Use this formula to calculate the future value of a single lump-sum investment.

 FV=PV(1+rm)mnFV = PV\left(1 + \frac{r}{m}\right)^{mn}